 Welcome!
 International Astronomical Search Collaboration (IASC = "Isaac")

-The All-Uruguay Asteroid Search Campaign and All-Venezuela Asteroid Search Campaign
+The All-Venezuela Asteroid Search Campaign and NUCLIO Asteroid Search Campaign

 are now underway.
 Happy Hunting!

 It is important that you understand how to use Astrometrica, identify true and false signatures (i.e., not all moving things are asteroids), and prepare a clean and accurate MPC report.
 If you can do these things, your students will be successful in discovering new Main Belt asteroids and making important near-Earth object observations.